 Reminiscent of the vast studio edifice from The Truman Show – built for the sole purpose of controlling and monitoring a man’s entire existence for the sake of entertainment – what we are witness to here is a trial for which there has only ever been one result; the damning of a human soul.

-As an audience now accustomed to Aster’s acute knack for constructing visual metaphors, this one is a doozy – and one which we’ve arrived at after three hours of anxst-inducing episodic storytelling with Beau’s guilty plight (and flight) at it’s core.
+As an audience now accustomed to Aster’s acute knack for constructing visual metaphors, this one is a doozy – and one which we’ve arrived at after three hours of angst-inducing episodic storytelling with Beau’s guilty plight (and flight) at it’s core.

-50 year-old Beau is living in suspended animation brought about by the domineering axctions of his mother (Patti LuPone), who sees in him the failed hopes of a doting parent that has sacrificed everything for her ‘little boy’ with nothing but rejection and heartache to show for it.
+50 year-old Beau is living in suspended animation brought about by the domineering actions of his mother (Patti LuPone), who sees in him the failed hopes of a doting parent that has sacrificed everything for her ‘little boy’ with nothing but rejection and heartache to show for it.